aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/removes-duplicate-rows/_index.md

 {{% alert color="primary" %}}

 Removing duplicate rows is one of Microsoft Excel's many useful features.
-It allows users to remove duplicate rows in a Worksheet, and you can pick which columns should be checked for duplicate information.
+It allows users to remove duplicate rows in a worksheet, and you can select which columns should be checked for duplicate information.

 Aspose.Cells provides the `Cells::RemoveDuplicates()` method for this purpose.
-You can also set `startRow`, `startColumn`, `endRow`, and `endColumn` to pick up columns.
+You can also specify `startRow`, `startColumn`, `endRow`, and `endColumn` to define the range.

-Following are the sample files which can be downloaded for testing this feature:
+The following sample file can be downloaded for testing this feature:

 [removeduplicates.xlsx](removeduplicates.xlsx)